Ray Bradbury

 About Ray Bradbury

-He was born in Waukegan, Illinois, to Esther Moberg Bradbury, a Swedish immigrant, and Leonard Spaulding Bradbury, a power and telephone lineman of English ancestry.
-His middle name, Douglas, came from actor Douglas Fairbanks.
-Bradbury’s early childhood in Waukegan left a strong mark on his fiction.
-He grew up near grandparents who lived next door, and an aunt read him short stories.
-In his imagination, 1920s Waukegan became Green Town, Illinois, a recurring setting in his work.
+Bradbury was born on August 22, 1920, in Waukegan, Illinois, to Esther (née Moberg) Bradbury (1888–1966), a Swedish immigrant, and Leonard Spaulding Bradbury (1890–1957), a power and telephone lineman of English ancestry.
+He was given the middle name "Douglas" after actor Douglas Fairbanks.
+Bradbury was surrounded by an extended family during his early childhood and formative years in Waukegan.
+His grandparents lived next door, and an aunt read him short stories when he was a child.

 Source: Wikipedia · Photo: Wikimedia Commons